-The emphasis of the art curriculum at Pinecroft is on imaginative thinking, creative-self expression, and confidence building through the instruction of basic art making skills, sensory awareness, and material experimentation in a variety of media.
-Here, they learn what it means to be an artist: to take care with their work, to respect the tools and the processes of making and to focus on a project until they are proud of the finished work.
+The emphasis of the art curriculum is on imaginative thinking, creative self-expression, and confidence building through the instruction of basic skills, sensory awareness and experimentation in a variety of media.
+Students learn what it means to be an artist: to take care with their work, to respect the tools and the processes of making and to focus on a project until they are proud of the finished work.

-The unique learning context of the art room also encourages a broad appreciation of creative thinking and design through stories and myths of other cultures, studies of art history, interdisciplinary projects, as well as inspiration from the natural world.
-We believe that visual art making is a living process that supports self-definition and becomes a means to discovering new possibilities, new thinking and a new understanding of the world.
+The unique learning context encourages creative thinking and design through stories and myths of other cultures, studies of art history, interdisciplinary projects and inspiration from nature.
+We believe that visual art making is a living process that supports self-definition and a means to discovering new possibilities, new thinking and a new understanding of the world.

 Student interns from the Studio Art program at Wheaton College assist throughout the year.
-Guest artists are invited to conduct specialized workshops.
-Special art enrichment programs are offered after school.
-Exhibitions are held twice a year featuring the children’s work for public view.
+Guest artists are invited to conduct specialized workshops, and special art enrichment programs are offered after school.
+Yearly exhibitions feature the children’s work for public view.